brownsys/tracing-framework/docs/tutorials/gettingstarted.md

 	/META-INF/lib/libthreadcputimer.dylib extracted to temporary file /var/folders/d3/38f0syys5yjcvynz8p4n3t4w0000gn/T/jni_file_2410736199844535966.dll

 Again, check which Java processes are running using the `jps` command.
 In addition to `XTraceServer`, you should expect to see `NameNode` and `DataNode`
+For reference, HDFS runs a Web UI by default at [localhost:50070](http://localhost:50070).